The-Known-Galaxy/archives/jedi/non_sentient_species/kintan_strider/kintan_strider.md

 Striders utilize more primitive weapons such as clubs, sticks, and poles paired with their exceptional self-healing abilities.

 # Section 1

-The Kintan striders are featured as a holomonster game piece in the Dejarik board game with the notable tactic ‘Kintan strider death gambit’.
+The Kintan striders are featured as a holomonster game piece in the Dejarik board game with the notable tactic â€˜Kintan strider death gambitâ€™.